-Thailand — but NOT Chiang Mai.
+Thailand — but NOT Chiang Mai or any other tourist hotspot.
 Earlier this year I discovered a nice, quiet little beach in the eastern side of the country not far from Cambodia that is free from tourists.
 Came here originally for one week, ended up sticking around for six.
 Ever since I have been coming and going and I have gotten to know the locals.
 They’ve been teaching me Thai little by little and now know me well enough that people wave at me when I pass by on motorcycle.
 And just a few days ago I met a guy here I can speak Indonesian with.

 After being a stranger in strange land for so many years it’s weird to have somewhere that although I’m still an outsider, the land feels like home.

-My condo is 50 steps from the beach with a great view and I was able to get fiber internet installed for $25/month — 30MB/s down, 20MB/s up and no bandwidth caps.
+My condo is 50 steps from the beach with a great view and I was able to get fiber internet installed for $25/month — 100MB/s down, 100MB/s up and no bandwidth caps.
 Already I’ve uploaded over 500GB of videos to my cloud storage.
 (Any of you digital nomads get sick of all the tourists in Chiang Mai, come on down here and join me!) 😉

 After moving in I went grocery shopping and bought kitchenware and cleaning supplies and various basic household accessories.
 I got a nice big desk and fancy desk chair, a new couch and shelves and hangers to organize my clothes.
 And I actually kind of enjoyed it.
 Then I realized the old me would have slapped the shit out of me for thinking these dangerous heretic thoughts.

 Well, I guess that’s one way to look at it, I guess.
 But I still feel strange.